Mkdydak/Mkdydak/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Always curious to learn new things connected with software testing.

 - 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.